1. Obtain Registration Appointment Time

 El Rodeo (Yearbook)

-Students may pre-order/purchase copies of El Rodeo using either USCard discretionary or credit card through the yearbook Website).
+Students may pre-order/purchase copies of El Rodeo using either USC discretionary or credit card through the yearbook Web site (www.uscelrodeo.com).

 8. Obtain Health Insurance Waiver if Appropriate

-Mandatory health insurance for students on the University Park Campus may be waived if documented proof of health coverage from another plan is presented that meets all waiver requirements.
-The waiver must be submitted using the online waiver program by the deadline date.
-See usc.edu/engemann for more information.
+Mandatory health insurance for students on the University Park campus may be waived if you can provide evidence of coverage that meets the university requirements under your own policy.
+See www.usc.edu/uphc for more information.

 9. Financial Aid Disbursement Requirements